 All applications will be reviewed by a selection committee appointed by CHES.

-Applications may be submitted in either Word or PDF format, and are due to the CHES Operations Manager (email@example.com) by May 1, 2019 at midnight PDT.
+Applications may be submitted in either Word or PDF format, and are due to the CHES Operations Manager (firstname.lastname@example.org) by May 10, 2019 at 11:59 PM PDT.